cgmartin/clj-wamp/README.md

 # clj-wamp

-A Clojure implementation of the WebSocket Application Messaging Protocol, for HTTP Kit servers.
+A Clojure implementation of the WebSocket Application Messaging Protocol (v1), for HTTP Kit servers.

 Provides hooks for common WebSocket messaging patterns and error handling (RPC, PubSub, and Authentication).